barneydellar/SpaceTypes/README.md

 This namespace provides several templated types: Point, Vector and NormalizedVector.
 Optionally, XYPoint, XYVector and NormalizedXYVector are also available for a given space.
 Each point or vector lives in a Space.
 It is possible to convert points and vectors from space to another, in a type-safe way.
 Importantly, points and vectors can *only* interact with points and vectors from the same space.
 Attempting to add a vector from one space to a vector from another will result in a compilation error.

-The library requires an existing implementation, which you will need to provide as a template argument.
+The library requires an existing underlying implementation of a point or vector which you will need to provide as a template argument.
 This implementation must be default contructible, and must have three doubles for x, y, and z as its first fields.
 The library also requires a Transform Manager which is able to convert the instances of the existing implementation from one Space to another.

 The existing implementation of the 3D location or direction must implement the following API: